Tantrum Youth Arts and Civic Theatre present:

 Accelerate Ensemble is a new performance ensemble for young adults with disability who want to explore their own arts practice and work together to push the boundaries of what theatre can DO.
 During weekly workshops held throughout the year, the Ensemble will develop skills in all aspects of collaborative theatre making, leading to the creation of original performance works.
 These works, whether big or small, will always be true to the group’s interests, ideas and opinions.

 Accelerate Ensemble is a partnership between Tantrum and the Civic Theatre – the home of live performance in Newcastle.
 Civic Theatre will provide an accessible workshop space for the Ensemble to meet each week.
 In 2021, internationally acclaimed Geelong-based company Back to Back Theatre will help to establish Accelerate Ensemble, while feeding into its first show later in the year.
 More to come soon on this exciting collaboration!

-When: Wednesdays starting from 28 April 2021 (excluding school holidays and the first week of each school term)
+(excluding school holidays and the first week of each school term)

 Where: Newcastle City Hall (290 King St, Newcastle) – Banquet Room

 - Living and / or working in Newcastle or surrounding suburbs

 The program is suited to independent NDIS participants with an interest in performing and making their own creative works.
 No experience required!
 Each workshop will be led by Tantrum’s Artistic Director / CEO Chris Dunstan and supported by Tantrum artist Amy Morris, with additional assistance provided by Civic Theatre / City of Newcastle staff.
 We understand the importance of working with participants’ existing supports to establish an inclusive and dynamic creative space.